Composite Classical and Quantum Channel Discrimination: Composite Channel Discrimination

 Similarly to above, the minimum will be achieved at $i = j$, and it is easy to see by explicit computation that the optimum value of $p$ is $1/2$.
 Since $D(\E_2(0)\|\F_2(0)) = D(\E_1(1)\|F_1(1)) = 0$ the parallel exponent is thus

 which is half the exponent we were able to achieve with the adaptive strategy.
 It is also easy to see that a way to achieves this parallel exponent is just to alternate the two input states $0$ and $1$.
+This captures the intuition that since we do not know the \enquote{index} of the channel in advance, we have to balance between the two optimal input states, and half of the time we will have chosen the wrong one, which means that half the channel outputs will be useless, and hence we can only achieve half the rate.